 Louis Philippe, Duc d’Orléans lived here in exile from 1815-1817.
 He enjoyed the tranquility of Twickenham, writing: “I bless heaven, morning, noon and night that I am in my peaceful house in old Twick.”

-He became King of France in 1830 and revisited his former Twickenham home in 1844 accompanied by Queen Victoria.
+He became King of the French in 1830 and revisited his former Twickenham home in 1844 accompanied by Queen Victoria.

 To find out more about the history of Orleans House Gallery and the people who made, lived in and saved it join a free heritage tour.